mghanii/golang-vs-csharp/README.md

 #### Go: while

-📝Go doesn't have while keyword but same behavior can be achieved using for.
+Go doesn't have while keyword but same behavior can be achieved using for.

 ```go
 	// we can get same while behavior using for: